sagemath/trac_to_gh/Issue 3012.md

 # Issue 3012: animate.py: convert not being found is an annoying debug message - fix that

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3012

 Original creator: mabshoff